evangmp/convertbackend/README.md

 If you have a frontend, you can send an http request to the port 9001 (if you didn't change it) with a string in the body like :
 `\\documentclass{article} \\usepackage{bbold} \\pagestyle{empty} \\begin{document} test \\end{document}`

-For example with React and and Axios :
+For example with React and Axios :
 ```js
     const httpTex = axios.create ({
         baseURL: "http://localhost:9001",